-4 The response rates to the graduate outcome project surveys were high - overall, 47 per cent of graduates responded.
-Two main metrics were surveyed: 'relevant employment'; and how helpful the programmes were for gaining employment.
-Both are determined by the graduate when completing the survey, using a 10-point scale.
-More than five points is indicative of a positive result.
+&lt;sup>3 The response rates to the graduate outcome project surveys were high; overall, 47 per cent of graduates responded.
+Two main metrics were surveyed: 'relevant employment'; and how helpful the programmes have been to gaining employment.
+Both of these are determined by the graduate when they complete the survey, by using a 10-point scale.
+More than five points indicates a positive result.